Outlook for Piece-Picking Cobots to 2025

 COVID Vaccine Key to Cobot & Robot Sales

-Until a COVID vaccine arrives to return the natural order of things, vendors are successfully going online to reach customers.
+Although COVID vaccines have arrived to help return the natural order of things, vendors are successfully going online to reach customers.
 Digital, for many, may well become a permanent reality…because it works.

 On the street where I live